Inexpensive Collections for Children

 My second 4-H project was entomology.
 That is the study of insects.
 I began collecting bugs.
 I put my specimens in prescription bottles and stored them on shelves in my closet.
 I carefully researched the bugs in library books to label the bottles and recorded facts about each one.
 It was a very educational project, and to this day I am not afraid of insects.
 Mother, on the other hand did not like going into my room, so I had to do all my own cleaning.
 I earned the title of county champion bug collector two years in a row.

 Soon after the feathers I met a new friend who introduced me to stamp collecting.
 She gave me an order form where I could get a starter kit which included a little album, an envelop of stamps from around the world, and a smaller envelop of stamp hinges.
 Kay and I met Saturdays to compare notes and show off our new additions.
 I ordered a new package of stamps with every week's allowance.
 Relatives began saving their letter envelops for me to carefully steam off the cancelled stamps.
 My best resources were distant cousins who were missionaries in Kenya.
 My stamp collecting kept me busy right up until I discovered boys.

 Even in my teenage years I collected 45-rpm records, books, and charms for my charm bracelets.

 Nature is the best source of collecting for kids because it is free and can be educational.
 Feathers, bugs, leaves, pressed flowers, rocks, sea shells, and seeds all make good collecting materials.
-The cost of collecting more expensive items like can be offset by adding them to gift lists.
+The cost of collecting more expensive items like stamps or coins can be offset by adding them to gift lists.
 Parents can teach money management by having their children save for their own purchases.
-Some in-expensive and traditional collections include sports cards, marbles, coins, and postcards.
+Some in-expensive and traditional collections include sports cards, marbles, miniature cars (Matchbox, etc) and postcards.